ninaroussille/ninaroussille.github.io/_pages/index.md

       </div>
       <details class="paper-abstract">
         <summary>Click to view abstract</summary>
-        <p>This paper asks how gender equality in education can coexist with large gender

-gaps in employment.
+        <p>Gender gaps in education have closed in many parts of the world while gaps in
+employment remain wide open, even among college graduates.
+This paper asks why.
 We track the job search of 2,400 students graduating from two

 major universities in Pakistan — a country where two out of three college-educated